pavankumarbalijepalli/pr-phi2-vs-defog/README.md

 __Abstract:__

-The ongoing evolution of Natural Language to SQL (NL2SQL) translation presents a critical intersection, accentuating the delicate balance between accuracy and interpretability.
-This research undertakes a thorough examination of two prominent models, Phi-2 and DeFog, to illuminate the future trajectory of NL2SQL.
+The ongoing evolution of Natural Language to SQL (NL2SQL) translation presents a critical intersection, accentuating the delicate balance between accuracy and usability.
+This research undertakes a thorough examination of, the leader of small language models, Phi-2 and the leader in NL2SQL tasks, DeFog sqlcoder, to illuminate the future trajectory of NL2SQL.

-While DeFog SQL excels in generating accurate SQL queries, concerns have been raised regarding its internal mechanisms and explainability.
-In contrast, Phi-2 is a fine-tuned model explicitly designed to prioritize interpretability.
+While DeFog SQLcoder excels in generating accurate SQL queries, concerns have been raised regarding its ability to run on a lower compute machines.
+In contrast, Phi-2 is a small langugage model explicitly designed to run on smaller machines.
 This study aims to explore and compare their performance across diverse NL2SQL tasks, introducing a nuanced understanding of their strengths and limitations.

 Three pivotal questions guide our investigation: